Epsom: Independent schools

 Epsom College was founded in 1851 as the Medical Benevolent College by the physician, John Propert.
 The school buildings were opened in 1855 by Prince Albert and the first cohort of 100 pupils were all sons of medics.
 By 1865, the school roll had grown to 300 and had been opened to those able to pay fees.
 The Grade II-listed chapel, dedicated to St Luke, was built in 1857 and was enlarged by Arthur Blomfield in 1895.
 Girls were first admitted to the school in 1976 and Epsom College became fully coeducational in 1996.

 Kingswood House School is a preparatory school to the west of the town centre.
 It was founded in 1899 and moved to its present site on West Hill in 1920.
 Since the 1960s it has operated exclusively as a day school.
-Girls will be admitted for the first time in September 2021.
+Girls were admitted for the first time in September 2021.

 Places of worship

 St Martin's Church

 The Domesday Book entry for Epsom includes two churches, one of which is thought to have been on the site of the present St Martin's Church.
 The oldest part of the current building is the flint tower, which dates from around 1450.
 Much of the remainder of the church dates from a rebuilding in 1824, with the exception of the choir, chancel and transepts, which were added by Sir Charles Nicholson in 1908.
 The 15th century spire was damaged in a storm in 1947 and was subsequently demolished.

 Following the 1824 rebuilding, many of the memorials from the medieval church were reinstalled in the new church, including several by the sculptor John Flaxman.
-The parish chest, made from carved Spanish mahogany chest, is reputed to contain wood recovered from ships of the Spanish Armada.
+The parish chest, made from carved Spanish mahogany, is reputed to contain wood recovered from ships of the Spanish Armada.
 The church also holds a copy of the so-called vinegar bible of 1717.
 The east window, by the local designer F.A.
 Oldaker, shows Christ the Light of the World, in the style of the painting by William Holman Hunt.